-The semicolon is also used to symbolize a change and continuation of life.
-Project Semicolon is a movement that is centered around people who struggle or have struggled with suicide, depression, addiction and self-injury.
+In a non-grammatical way, people have also started to use the semicolon as a symbol for the continuation of a life story.
+Movements like Project Semicolon are centered around people who struggle or have struggled with suicide, depression, addiction and self-injury.
 Essentially, the punctuation mark symbolizes that one’s story is not over yet.

-Although I have at one point or another struggled with all of those concepts, for me the semicolon is specifically connected to suicide.
+Although I have at one point or another struggled with all of the things listed above, the semicolon is specifically connected to suicide for me.
 I tried to end my life, more than once, but God intervened.